 Millbrook School | Millbrook, New York

-Our decades-long relationship with Millbrook School began in 1998 on projects that included a new 30,000 sf fine & performing arts center, a renovated 40-bed dormitory with faculty apartments, four new faculty residences, and several additional improvements.
-Shifting focus, VMA then undertook a comprehensive planning process to identify facilities that would be needed to accommodate a 25% increase in student enrollment.
-Millbrook’s commitment to environmental stewardship helped guide our approach to the campus development, as did the campus landscape plan that had just been established by Andropogon Associates.
-Proposed projects included new athletic fields, infrastructure upgrades, a dedicated math & science center, renovating existing dorms, and two new dorms that would form a gracious quad with existing buildings.
-In 2003, the school approved a capital campaign to fully support a phased seven-year implementation of these projects.
+Millbrook and VMA had just completed a new 30,000 sf fine and performing arts center, a renovated 40-bed dormitory with faculty apartments, four new faculty residences, and several additional improvements.
+To guide their continued expansion in a cohesive and strategic way, VMA then undertook a comprehensive planning process to identify the needs to accommodate a 25 percent increase in enrollment.
+The “Pulling Forward” plan, a play on the name of the school’s founders, needed to harmonize with a campus landscape plan completed by Andropogon Associates.
+Proposed projects included new athletic fields, infrastructure upgrades, a dedicated math and science center, renovating existing dorms, and two new dorms that would form a gracious quad with existing buildings.
+The school approved this portion of VMA’s plan and initiated a successful capital campaign to support its seven-year implementation.

-The school had developed a set of strategic priorities, like enabling increased enrollment and maintaining a pedestrian-friendly campus, which we used to organize many disparate improvements into an actionable plan.
-A series of four “critical path” projects that would address their needs were supplemented by six additional projects less connected to their institutional goals.
-Since then, the school has accomplished all the critical path projects as well as several of the ancillary projects.
+We developed a second comprehensive plan following that building campaign, this time focused on improving the boarding school’s residential and student life experience while supporting their institutional commitment to having a carbon-neutral campus by 2020.
+The school had developed a set of strategic priorities, like enabling increased enrollment and maintaining a pedestrian friendly campus.
+We used these guidelines to organize many disparate improvements into this second plan.
+A series of four “critical path” projects that would address the needs were supplemented by six additional projects less connected to their institutional goals.
+The school completed all the critical path projects, the most prominent of which is a new dining hall.